cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 The line chart using the matplotlib library allows for multiple data sets to be contrasted against each other in the same graph.
-The line chart is positioned based on the np.linspace which takes in two total parameters that determine the starting point and the end point and an optional parameter that defines the total generated sample between the start/end points.
-With this, the variables and data sets can be plotted and modified to shape the steepness of the curve and its growth rate–exponential, polynomial, logarithmic, s-curved etc.
+The line chart is positioned based on the np.linspace which takes in two total parameters that determine the starting point and the endpoint and an optional parameter that defines the total generated sample between the start/end points.
+With this, the variables and data sets can be plotted and modified to shape the steepness of the curve and its growth rate–exponential, polynomial, logarithmic, s-curved, etc.

 ```python
 x = np.linspace(start,end,samples between start-finish)